 Once you have your clicker and treats ready, say your dog’s name followed by the command “look" or "watch me.”
 For many dogs, hearing their name will be enough to get their attention.
 If your dog looks at your face after you give the command, you can praise it or click, then give it a treat.

 Some dogs may not respond immediately to hearing their name paired with the “look” or "watch me" command.
 In this case, after you give the command, wave a treat in front of your dog’s nose, and then pull the treat up to your face.
 Your dog will follow the treat and end up looking at your face.
-Praise him or click, and give him a treat immediately.
+Offer praise or a click, and give the dog a treat immediately.

-Within a few short training sessions, you should have no problem getting your dog to focus his attention on you.
-Continue practicing with your dog, and gradually move up to working in more distracting surroundings.
+Within a few short training sessions, you should have no problem getting your dog to focus its attention on you.